 The LeanX-Diagram at right tells another story that is complimentary to the book and highlights the Realism corner of the Business Philosophy Triangle as it relates to Lean management.
 Study it carefully as well, because it tells you a lot about business, the passions and interests of CEOs, and Lean.

-Read my new book, The Triumph of Conventional Management Over Lean Management to fully comprehend these two images.
+Read my new book, The Triumph of Classical Management Over Lean Management to fully comprehend these two images.
 It will answer many questions that you have long had and inform you of practical new pathways for improvement.
 And it will inspire you to think of your own ideas for moving forward to create a better future in your company.